wolfgangasdf/wshoppingcart-go/README.md

 # wshoppingcart-go

-A multi-user shopping cart app, realtime synchronized with "cart" and "stash".
+A multi-user shopping cart app with a "cart" and a "stash", drag'n'drop, realtime synchronized.
-It was a test with golang http, ssl with letsencrypt certificate, websockets, go-bindata, html5 drag'n'drop...
+It is a test with golang http, ssl with letsencrypt certificate, secure websockets, go-bindata, html5 drag'n'drop,...

+* Rename item: if name is empty it is removed.

 ### Add user to htpasswd password file (`-c` creates a new file):